ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Evaluation

 \textbf{Thought-Adaptive vs. Token-Level Heuristics. }To understand why ThinKV outperforms baselines, we analyze average recall rate of tokens with Top-10 attention scores \citep{tang2024quest} on R1-LLama-8B.
 Recall rate is the fraction of important tokens (Top-10) preserved by a compression method relative to those under full attention at each decoding step.
 As shown in \autoref{fig:ablations}(a), ThinKV sustains recall rates close to FullKV across token budgets compared to R-KV and LazyEviction that rely on token-level heuristics that overlook reasoning structure.

-\textbf{Quantization Increases Generation Length. }In \autoref{fig:ablations}(d), we report results on R1-Llama-8B showing that quantization can inflate generation length by up to $5.1\times$ across datasets and techniques.
+\textbf{Compression Increases Generation Length. }In \autoref{fig:ablations}(d), our R1-Llama-8B results show that pure quantization can inflate generation length by up to $5.1\times$.
+In contrast, eviction-based approaches do not induce such drastic inflation.
+ThinKV (TBQ+TBE) inherits this desirable stabilizing behavior and avoids the severe length expansion seen in quantization-only baselines.

-\textbf{TBQ Precision. }In \autoref{fig:ablation2}(b), we study the effect of quantizing \textbf{R}, \textbf{T}, and \textbf{E} thoughts at different precisions for R1-Llama-8B, using the notation R$x$E$y$T$z$ with $x,y,z \in \mathcal{B}=\{2,4,8\}$.
-We also quantify the impact of completely removing transition thoughts with T0.
+\textbf{TBQ Precision. }In \autoref{fig:ablation2}(b), we study the effect of quantizing \textbf{R}, \textbf{T}, and \textbf{E} thoughts at different precisions for R1-Llama-8B on AIME and R1-Llama-70B on LiveCodeBench, using the notation R$x$E$y$T$z$ with $x,y,z \in \mathcal{B}=\{2,4,8\}$.
 We adopt R4E4T2 in all experiments due to its high accuracy and higher compression (also see \Cref{sec:quant_formats}).

 \textbf{Eviction Behavior. }ThinKV’s eviction strategy enforces proactive eviction (coarse-grained) in contrast to the fine-grained, stepwise eviction of H2O, R-KV. \autoref{fig:ablations}(b) shows ThinKV's eviction behavior.
 As shown in \autoref{tab:thinKV_vs_RKV_breakdown_grouped}, with ThinKV, the number of times a layer performs eviction across decode steps is minimal, 4.59\% compared to R-KV's 82.93\%, because R-KV waits for the budget to be exceeded to evict one token per decode step.